KongouDesu/raze-cli/README.md

 An example project using the [Raze][1] library to make a simple CLI backup tool.
 A bit hacked together but it should be documented well enough to understand what's going on.

+This example and associated library is a proof of concept to show a working backup implementation.
+Refer to https://crates.io/crates/backblaze-b2 for a complete API implementation.

 ## Explanation
 This is a simple CLI backup tool.
 You use your BackBlaze API key to authenticate and edit a file called "backuplist" to specify what you want to back up.
 The backuplist file must have exactly one folder on each line.
 Everything in the folder and every subfolder will be backed up.